crm363/MyTechSkills/README.md

 <details><summary>Power BI + Dashboard</summary>
 <br>
 <ul>
   <li> I completed the course Analyzing and Visualizing Data with Power BI on edX.org (below is the course overview).
 By completing this course, I learned how to upload and manipulate data, define relationships of data and edit queries.
 I also learned to connect to external data from sources like SQL on Azure.
 All of this culminated with me creating a custom dashboard from a set of assigned data.
-This dashboard was then shared to be used on various platforms. </li>
+This dashboard was then shared to be used on various platforms.
+From this course, I gained an overall understanding of how to manipulate and vizualize data for the purpose of creating an effective and efficient dashboard.</li>
   <li> <a href="https://youtu.be/HLRVrwNOCmI">Dashboard Video </a>  </li>
   </ul>
 <img src="Power BI.png" alt="BI">